ArashTechDev/EmojifyMe---Hand-Gesture-Detection/README.md

       <li> High Five: Extend all fingers. </li>
       <li> Fist: Close your hand into a fist. </li>
    </ul>
-3. Quit the application
+4. Quit the application
    <ul>
-      <li> Stop the execution of the notebook cell or interrupt the kernel to exit the application. </li>
+      <li> Stop the execution of the notebook cell by pressing the 'q' key. </li>
    </ul>